SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/personal-settings/preferences.md

 * **Automatically quote the last message**: If checked, the last message in the request is automatically pasted into a new message.

-* **Only show open requests in my favourites list**: If checked, only open requests are shown in your favourites list.
-This is not recommended since, if you [transfer a request][1] to another request handler and this person closes the request, it disappears from your favourites list without you being notified.
+* **Only show open requests in my favorites list**: If checked, only open requests are shown in your favorites list.
+This is not recommended since, if you [transfer a request][1] to another request handler and this person closes the request, it disappears from your favorites list without you being notified.

 * **Show only own categories**: If checked, you can select only categories you are a member of.